The all-in-one biometric access control and attendance tracking solution

 The entire workflow would be as follows:

 Here's a real-life example of how biometric access control works to secure a building.
-Consider the following scenario: You utilize biometrics for a physical access control system to ensure that only authorized personnel are permitted to enter the building.
+Consider the following scenario: You utilize your unique biometric traits, such as fingerprints or facial features, for a physical access control system to ensure that only authorized personnel are permitted to enter the building.

 When employees come at work each day, they must first enter the office through a locked door or turnstiles.
 They have to first provide biometric identifying credentials such as their face, fingerprint, or iris to the biometric access control terminals before they can enter.
 Access will be granted if he or she who does have the proper authorization.
 If someone attempts to pass through without being recognized by the biometric terminal device, alarms will sound and security guards will rush to the scene.